-Canada's Wonderland is Canada's premier amusement park.
-The epic rides, tasty restaurants, exciting live shows and themed areas have given it the distinction of being one of North America's most popular theme parks.
+Canada's Wonderland is the very definition of ultimate summer family fun.
+Epic rides, thrilling water parks, all your favourite food options, exciting live shows and themed entertainment areas have given it the distinction of being one of North America's most popular theme parks.

 Spanning over 130 hectares, it’s Canada’s largest theme park.
 Have your pick of 200+ thrilling attractions, including the record-breaking Yukon Striker, the fastest, longest and tallest dive coaster in the world.
 With over 16 water slides, a lazy river, restaurants, live shows and eight uniquely-themed areas, there's plenty for the whole family to see and do.

 Canada's Wonderland is conveniently located off of Rutherford Road and Major Mackenzie Drive via Highway 400.
-Only 32.8 km from Toronto, the drive takes under an hour from downtown.
-Canada’s Wonderland’s official website has a nifty interactive map that helps visitors plan their travelling routes.
+The park is just over 30 km from Toronto.

-For up-to-date information and details, we recommend you visit the Canada’s Wonderland website.
+For up-to-date information and a nifty interactive map, we recommend you visit the Canada’s Wonderland website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 More about Canada’s Wonderland

 Opening its doors in 1981, Canada’s Wonderland’s first visitors were treated to the sight of 12,000 helium balloons, one for every guest, and 350 white doves released into the sky, with 13 parachutists and pipe bands serving as the park’s welcoming committee.